zencart/documentation/content/user/products/product_units.md

 - Product Qty Minimum is the lowest number of this product which may be purchased

-- Product Qty Maximum is the lowest number of this product which may be purchased
+- Product Qty Maximum is the highest number of this product which may be purchased

 - Product Qty Units is used when the product needs to be purchased in bundles